WolfgangHG/WinFormsDesignerGenerics/README.md

 There is a workaround:
 * Step 1: rename the file "FormGeneric\`1.resx" so that the filename does not contain any backtick.
-You will have to repeat this for all files in the current project.
+You will have to repeat this for all files with a backtick in the file name in the current project.
 * Step 2: if you have seen the error, you must close Visual Studio and reopen it.
 Otherwise, the same error will be shown even after applying the workaround.
 If you applied the workaround before the error was reported, you can open the designer safely.